AngelofPc/Ethereum-Dapp/README.md

-# Simple DAPP Project that uses Hardhat, React and Ropsten test Network.
+# Simple Ethereum DApp Project that uses Hardhat, React and Ropsten test Network.

 This project demonstrates a basic ethereum dapp, Created a Greeting contract and implemented with React & Web3 frontend